Hummus: A Dataset of Humorous Multimodal Metaphor Use: Background

 \section{Background}

-\paragraph{Metaphor.} CMT posits the existence of conceptual metaphors, mappings in the human mind between different conceptual domains \cite{lakoff-johnson-1980-metaphors}.
+\paragraph{Metaphor.} The Conceptual Metaphor Theory posits the existence of conceptual metaphors, mappings in the human mind between different conceptual domains \cite{lakoff-johnson-1980-metaphors}.
 Metaphor as a figure of speech is manifestation of conceptual metaphors in language use.
 Conceptual metaphors also give rise to visual metaphors (e.g., representing an idea as a light bulb) and multimodal metaphors, which involve more than one mode of communication.

 The image-caption pair in Figure~\ref{fig:train-wreck} is a multimodal instantiation of the \textsc{love is a journey} metaphor.
 The caption explicitly compares sex life, which belongs to the \textsc{love} domain, with a train wreck, which can happen in a \textsc{journey}.
 The image depicts the \textsc{love} domain with a couple in bed, and the \textsc{journey} domain with a car crashing into the couple's bedroom.
 The metaphor use involves both the linguistic and the visual mode, and thus qualifies as multimodal metaphor use.